julianashwin/BTR.jl/README.md

 * `y::Array{Float64,1}`: the response variable.

 There are then a number of optional key-word arguments:
-* `x::Array{Float64,2}`: the non-text regression features, the default is to run a BTR without an additional regression features.
+* `x::Array{Float64,2}`: the non-text regression features, the default is to run a BTR without any additional regression features (i.e. a supervised LDA).
 * `σ2::Float64`: if specified, the residual variance `σ2` is not estimated but taken as known, if not specified it will be estimated.
 * `α::Float64`: the Dirichlet prior on document-topic proportions `θ`, default is `1.0`.
 * `η::Float64`: the Dirichlet prior on topic-vocabulary proportions `β`, default is `1.0`.